 In the mid-1950s, Dr. Emanuel Friedman plotted a graph of data taken from 500 first-time mothers who gave birth at full term.
 He calculated the average time a woman took to dilate one centimeter.

 This graph is known as Friedman’s Curve.
 Despite more recent research that dispelled the myth of 1cm per hour cervical dilation, the graph has been used to underpin maternity care for over 60 years.

 You can read more about how this graph was designed, and about its flaws, in Friedman’s Curve – How It’s Used During Labour.

-Women who don’t meet this 1cm per hour criterion for dilation are told their labour is ‘failing to progress’ and they will need ‘help’ to get things moving.
+Women who don’t meet this 1cm per hour criterion for dilation are told their labor is ‘failing to progress’ and they will need ‘help’ to get things moving.
 This help is usually in the form of interventions, such as breaking the amniotic sac or giving artificial oxytocin.

-It’s hardly surprising many women go on to have further interventions, such as epidurals, forceps and c-sections.
+It’s hardly surprising many women go on to have further interventions, such as epidurals, forceps, and c-sections.
 They are the result of the long-held yet erroneous belief every woman’s cervix dilates in exactly the same way.

 Why Is The WHO Recommendation Good News?

-There is also a large body of evidence to show the rate of cervical dilation actually begins to pick up after 6cm, rather than 4cm, which is when Friedman considered active labour to begin.
+There is also a large body of evidence to show the rate of cervical dilation actually begins to pick up after 6cm, rather than 4cm, which is when Friedman considered active labor to begin.